JennaLeysens/yummy-start-client/README.md

 - Apply what I have learned so far
 - Showcase a planned development approach of using a wireframe, uml and user stories
 - Practice disciplined [git usage](https://github.com/JennaLeysens/yummy-start-client/branches) (good commit messages, branching and pull requests with summaries)
-- I plan on continuing to work on this app, expanding on different technologies and functionality
+- I plan on continuing to work on this app, expanding it with different technologies and functionality

 ## Server